Vox (website): Content

-According to Voxs founding editors, the site seeks to explain news by providing additional contextual information not usually found in traditional news sources.
+According to Voxs founding editors, the site seeks to explain traditional news stories, characterized broadly as "excellent[ly] report[ed] and [having] add[ed] commentary atop", by providing additional contextual information.
 To reuse work from authors prior to the relaunch in 2014, Vox creates "card stacks" in bright canary yellow that provide context and define terms within an article.
 The cards are perpetually maintained as a form of "wiki page written by one person with a little attitude".
 As an example, a card about the term "insurance exchange" may be reused on stories about the Affordable Care Act.

 Vox uses Vox Media's Chorus content management system, which enables journalists to easily create articles with complex visual effects and transitions, such as photos that change as the reader scrolls.
 Vox Media's properties target educated households with six-figure incomes and a head of house less than 35 years old.

 In 2018, Vox launched Future Perfect, a reporting project that examines the world through philanthropy and effective altruism, initially funded by the Rockefeller Foundation.